 ClariMed's Jenny Collinson Featured in MD+DI on Medical Device Packaging as a Patient-Critical User Interface

-ClariMed is proud to share that Jenny Collinson, Director of Human Factors Strategy & Advisory, co-authored a feature in Medical Device + Diagnostics Industry (MD+DI) with packaging and sterilization engineer Connor Francek.
-Their article challenges the long-held view that packaging is a finishing step in device development and argues that it sits at the critical intersection of package engineering and human factors, where patient safety, regulatory compliance, and commercial success converge.
+Jenny Collinson, Director of Human Factors Strategy & Advisory, has co-authored a new feature in Medical Device + Diagnostics Industry (MD+DI) with Connor Francek, packaging and sterilization engineer at Canyon Labs.
+Their argument: medical device packaging is not a finishing step in development.
+It is the first user interface a clinician ever touches in the sterile field, and the place where patient safety, regulatory compliance, and commercial outcomes are decided.

-Jenny and Connor make the case that packaging is the first user interface a clinician encounters.
-When opening guides are unclear, seals require excessive force, or orientation is ambiguous, clinicians improvise under time pressure, introducing contamination risk, device damage, and workflow delays at critical moments.
-FDA recall analyses have shown that a meaningful share of device recalls tie back to packaging and labeling failures rather than the device itself, and many more usability issues never surface in formal complaints because clinicians attribute difficulty to personal error.
+When opening guides are unclear, seals require excessive force, or orientation is ambiguous, clinicians improvise under time pressure.
+The cost shows up as contamination risk, device damage, and workflow delays at the moments that matter most.
+FDA recall analyses indicate that a meaningful share of device recalls trace back to packaging and labeling rather than to the device itself, and many more usability issues never reach a formal complaint because clinicians attribute the difficulty to personal error.

-The authors highlight how the 2019 revision of ISO 11607-1, particularly Section 7, formally requires usability evaluation of aseptic presentation.
-This signals that packaging usability is no longer implicit or optional, but an established regulatory baseline.
-They outline how integrated packaging and human factors work across early development, design iteration, verification and validation, and post-market surveillance reduces downstream risk, prevents costly retooling, and delivers products that perform better in real clinical use.
+The authors point out that the 2019 revision of ISO 11607-1, particularly Section 7, formally requires usability evaluation of aseptic presentation.
+Packaging usability is no longer implicit or optional.
+It is an established regulatory baseline.
+Jenny and Connor show how integrating packaging engineering and human factors across the full lifecycle, from early development through design iteration, verification and validation, and post-market surveillance, reduces downstream risk, prevents costly retooling, and produces products that perform better in real clinical use.

-As Jenny and Connor put it, packaging is no longer just about protecting the device.
-It is about enabling safe use and protecting the patient.
+As the authors put it, packaging is no longer just about protecting the device.
+It is also about enabling safe use and protecting the patient.

 Read the full article: https://www.mddionline.com/packaging/medical-device-packaging-is-a-patient-critical-user-interface

-ClariMed is proud to share that Jenny Collinson, Director of Human Factors Strategy & Advisory, co-authored a feature in Medical Device + Diagnostics Industry (MD+DI) with packaging and sterilization engineer Connor Francek.
-Their article challenges the long-held view that packaging is a finishing step in device development and argues that it sits at the critical intersection of package engineering and human factors, where patient safety, regulatory compliance, and commercial success converge.
+Jenny Collinson, Director of Human Factors Strategy & Advisory, has co-authored a new feature in Medical Device + Diagnostics Industry (MD+DI) with Connor Francek, packaging and sterilization engineer at Canyon Labs.
+Their argument: medical device packaging is not a finishing step in development.
+It is the first user interface a clinician ever touches in the sterile field, and the place where patient safety, regulatory compliance, and commercial outcomes are decided.

-Jenny and Connor make the case that packaging is the first user interface a clinician encounters.
-When opening guides are unclear, seals require excessive force, or orientation is ambiguous, clinicians improvise under time pressure, introducing contamination risk, device damage, and workflow delays at critical moments.
-FDA recall analyses have shown that a meaningful share of device recalls tie back to packaging and labeling failures rather than the device itself, and many more usability issues never surface in formal complaints because clinicians attribute difficulty to personal error.
+When opening guides are unclear, seals require excessive force, or orientation is ambiguous, clinicians improvise under time pressure.
+The cost shows up as contamination risk, device damage, and workflow delays at the moments that matter most.
+FDA recall analyses indicate that a meaningful share of device recalls trace back to packaging and labeling rather than to the device itself, and many more usability issues never reach a formal complaint because clinicians attribute the difficulty to personal error.

-The authors highlight how the 2019 revision of ISO 11607-1, particularly Section 7, formally requires usability evaluation of aseptic presentation.
-This signals that packaging usability is no longer implicit or optional, but an established regulatory baseline.
-They outline how integrated packaging and human factors work across early development, design iteration, verification and validation, and post-market surveillance reduces downstream risk, prevents costly retooling, and delivers products that perform better in real clinical use.
+The authors point out that the 2019 revision of ISO 11607-1, particularly Section 7, formally requires usability evaluation of aseptic presentation.
+Packaging usability is no longer implicit or optional.
+It is an established regulatory baseline.
+Jenny and Connor show how integrating packaging engineering and human factors across the full lifecycle, from early development through design iteration, verification and validation, and post-market surveillance, reduces downstream risk, prevents costly retooling, and produces products that perform better in real clinical use.

-As Jenny and Connor put it, packaging is no longer just about protecting the device.
-It is about enabling safe use and protecting the patient.
+As the authors put it, packaging is no longer just about protecting the device.
+It is also about enabling safe use and protecting the patient.

 Read the full article: https://www.mddionline.com/packaging/medical-device-packaging-is-a-patient-critical-user-interface